Counties of Ireland: Education

 In 2013 Education and Training Boards (ETBs) were formed throughout the Republic of Ireland, replacing the system of Vocational Education Committees (VECs) created in 1930.
 Originally, VECs were formed for each administrative county and county borough, and also in a number of larger towns, and were legally sub-committees of the relevant authorities.
 In 1997 the majority of town VECs were absorbed by the surrounding county authorities.
 The 33 VEC areas were reduced to 16 ETB areas, with each consisting of one or more local government county or city areas.

-The Institute of technology system was organised by committee areas or "functional areas"; these areas retain their legal basis but are not as important as originally envisioned as the institutes are now more national in character.
+The Institute of technology system was organised by committee areas or "functional areas".
+These areas retain their legal basis but are not as important as originally envisioned as the institutes are now more national in character.
 The functional areas are only of significance today when selecting governing councils; similarly, Dublin Institute of Technology was originally a group of several colleges within the aegis of the City of Dublin VEC.

 Elections

 Where possible, Dáil constituencies follow county boundaries.
 Under the Electoral Act 1997, as amended, a Constituency Commission is established following the publication of preliminary census figures every five years.
 The commission is charged with defining constituency boundaries, and the 1997 Act provides that "the breaching of county boundaries shall be avoided as far as practicable".
 This provision does not apply to the boundaries between cities and counties, or between the three counties in the Dublin area.

 This system usually results in more populated counties having several constituencies: Dublin, including Dublin city, is subdivided into twelve constituencies, Cork into five.
-On the other hand, smaller counties such as Carlow and Kilkenny or Laois and Offaly may be paired to form constituencies.
+Smaller counties such as Carlow and Kilkenny or Laois and Offaly may be paired to form constituencies.
 Leitrim, Ireland's least populated county, was divided between the constituencies of Sligo–North Leitrim and Roscommon–South Leitrim from 2007 to 2016.

 Each county, city, and city and county is divided into local electoral areas for the election of councillors.
 The boundaries of the areas and the number of councillors assigned are fixed from time to time by order of the Minister for Housing, Local Government and Heritage, following a report by the Local Government Commission, and based on population changes recorded in the census.